 The conference was conveniently located in Croke Park Conference Center, at the famous Dublin stadium.
 The stadium can hold over 80,000 fans and hosts the most important Gaelic games, such as hurling and Gaelic football.
 The light and settings were excellent and the conference team as amiable and competent as ever.

-The conference lasted three days and spanned over four tracks: Spanning Silos, Building Bridges, Content Strategy and User Experience, Case Studies and Tribal Knowledge, and Thought Leadership.
+lasted three days and spanned over four tracks: Spanning Silos, Building Bridges, Content Strategy and User Experience, Case Studies and Tribal Knowledge, and Thought Leadership.
 A live streaming track provided a good overview to those who registered for free to the virtual conference.

 Games at the Fore: Jeopardy Booth and Snakes and Ladders Workshop

 The games, however, did not stay in the field this year as Dawn and Brianna Stevens from Comtech Services designed a “Jeopardy” booth to test your expertise on DITA and trivia.
 Attendees and vendors tried to collect them all!
 The questions were drawn from the DITA specifications, spanning metadata, reuse, maps, and attributes with a touch of the history of the standard.